-Figure 32.
-NAL Vue Messaging window.
+Figure 32: NAL Vue Messaging Window

-For emergency services, this can be employed to make persons aware of how to respond to threats or natural disasters, and for fleet managers, messages could include important information about expected delays, route guidance, modifications to the existing plan, or additional waypoints.
-The ability to communicate with any device across any network in a simple fashion allows users of NAL Vue to do more than simply observe telemetry and logistics data but also be able to react to it in a meaningful and productive way.
+For emergency services, this can be employed to make persons aware of how to respond to threats or natural disasters; for fleet managers, messages could include important information about expected delays, route guidance, modifications to the existing plan, or additional waypoints.
+The ability to communicate with any device across any network in a simple fashion allows users of NAL Vue to do more than simply observe telemetry and logistics data, but also be able to react to it in a meaningful and productive way.

-8.2.6 Users
+7.2.6 USERS

-As a web based interface, NAL Vue has three user profiles tailored to fit different user needs; Administrator, Standard, and Anonymous.
-The administrator user profile has the ability to change all configurable aspects of the platform as well as the ability to change anything at the other user levels, including permissions, assets, or settings/preferences.
-This user profile type is typically assigned to a dispatcher for a fleet management operation, a high-level engineer for asset management, or a central command officer for remote ground personnel operations.
-The standard user profile will be the most common profile within an organization, and is perhaps the most flexible type, allowing for full control of each individual's permissions, capabilities, and usage as permitted by the Administrator.
+As a web-based interface, NAL Vue has three user profiles tailored to fit different user needs: administrator, standard, and anonymous.

+- The administrator user profile has the ability to change all configurable aspects of the platform as well as the ability to change anything at the other user levels, including permissions, assets, or settings/preferences.
+This user profile type is typically assigned to a dispatcher for a fleet management operation, a high-level engineer for asset management, or a central command officer for remote ground personnel operations. - The standard user profile will be the most common profile within an organization, and is perhaps the most flexible type, allowing for full control of each individual's permissions, capabilities, and usage as permitted by the administrator.
 Access to the assets, places, geofences, alerts, and other aspects of NAL Vue can be configured by the administrator to be as open or restricted as desired with this user type based on their roles and responsibilities.

-The Anonymous User is not technically a user on NAL Vue.
-This user profile gives organizations the ability to make NAL Vue data (i.e. the location and behavior of an asset or asset group) available to people outside of the organization through a URL link.
+• The anonymous user is not technically a user on NAL Vue.
+This user profile gives organizations the ability to make NAL Vue data (i.e., the location and behavior of an asset or asset group) available to people outside of the organization through a URL link.

-For more details regarding NAL Vue, see the NAL document "NAL Vue Users Guide" [5].
+For more details regarding NAL Vue, see the NAL document "NAL Vue User Guide" [5].

-9.0 TECHNICAL SUPPORT
+8 TECHNICAL SUPPORT

-FOR TECHNICAL SUPPORT, PLEASE CONTACT US AT
+For technical support, please contact us at:

-Phone: 703-392-1136, x203 FAX: 703-392-6795 E-mail: contact@nalresearch.com www.nalresearch.com
+Phone: 703-392-1136, x203

+Fax: 703-392-6795

+Email: contact@nalresearch.com

-Technical documents are also available to download on NAL Research's website
+Technical documents are also available to download on NAL Research's website www.nalresearch.com in the Support > Documentation & Downloads section.